-The Division of Student Affairs is committed to sustainability- environmental sustainability and as it impacts economic and social sustainability- to meet "the needs of the present without compromising the ability of future generations to meet their own needs"
+The Division of Student Affairs is committed to sustainability in order to meet present needs without compromising the ability to meet future needs.

-- Sustainability is an important part of higher education’s focus on the development of students as global citizens and contributing members for a civil society.
+- Sustainability as an important part of higher education’s focus on the development of students as global citizens and contributing members for a civil society

-- Institutions of higher education who examine the ways they do business can make positive changes for the environment and for society.
+- Social responsibility as we continuously examine the ways we do business so that we can make positive changes for the environment and for society

-- Stewardship of our natural resources is a sound business decision.
+- Stewardship of our natural resources as a sound business practice

-- Meet all campus-wide sustainability goals including UMD’s Strategic Plan and Climate Action Plan and President’s Energy Initiatives.
+- Meet all campus-wide sustainability goals including UMD’s Strategic Plan, Climate Action Plan, and President’s Energy Initiatives

 Division of Student Affairs Sustainability Standards